oguzbilgic/oguzbilgic.github.com/about.md

 creating high-quality, user-friendly, beatiful  web applications and turning them in to profitable businesses.

-I believe in the art of simplicty.
+I believe that "less is more".
 I love writing beautiful and organized code.
 It has to be simple, efficent, organized and sexy.
 Sometimes I spend hours or days, just to make my code look better.